MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-disaster-recovery.md

 #### To back up unsealed management packs

-1. On the computer that hosts the Service Manager management server, create a folder on the hard disk drive where you will store the backup copy of the management packs.
+1. On the computer that hosts the Service Manager management server, create a folder on the hard disk drive where you'll store the backup copy of the management packs.
 For example, create the folder C:\\mpbackup.
 2. On the Windows desktop, select **Start**, point to **Programs**, point to **Windows PowerShell 1.0**, select and hold **Windows PowerShell**, and select **Run as administrator**.
 3. In the Service Manager console, select **Administration**.
 4. In the **Tasks** pane, select **Start PowerShell Session**